infotroph/efrhizo/efrhizo-log.md

 		remnant prairie ~1.2 kg/m2 = 1200 g/m2, restored, ~0.3-0.8 =300-800 g/m2

 	Committed ~full, but still rough, drafts of intro and discussion.
 Lots of new citations, hopefully more biologically intelligible discussion of root mass.

+## 2016-07-18

+Working on (finally!) adding Stan runs to main project Makefile.
+This will require some script modifications, because right now all output is named by timestamp.
+Let's work our way forward through the pathway:

+	* Modified mctd_foursurf.sh to take two command-line arguments: runname and output directory.
+If empty, runname defaults to "rz_mctd" plus the current Unix timestamp as before, and output directory defaults to "./stanout". !!Output directory is overwritten if it exists!!

+	* Added Make rule with entire data/stan/ directory as a single target and a prerequisite list containing data/stripped*.csv and all scripts called (by scripts called by...) mctd_foursurf.sh.
+This means every Stan model must be rerun any time I update any of the chain!
+This whole pipeline needs to be broken up more, but not right now.

+	* Paths in scripts/stat-prep.R and stan/mctd_foursurf.* changed to be relative to project root instead of relative to the Stan directory.

+	* mctd_foursurf.R gains an output_path argument.

+	* extractfits_mctd.R is already directory-agnostic, but renamed arguments to make that clearer.

+	* Modified mctd_foursurf.sh to pass output directories in the paths passed to mctd_foursurf.R, extractfits_mctd.R, and to write *.log into output dir instead of cwd.